albertowd/live-telemetry/README.md

 ## Change-log

+1.3.1
+   - Changed sim_info.py path to work on all installations
+   - Save engin data in a csv file after the session

 1.3
    - Unpacked car support (for debugging unfinished mods)
    - Save each wheel data in a csv file after the session